sunmingtao/poker-hand-analysis/Leaks.md

 6. Is it a multiway pot?
 If yes, villain has a lower bluff frequency than heads up. second pair is usually no good to call.

 ## When to 2x the river OOP (Villain bets the flop then checks back the turn)

+1. When river is a A or K